 So where do we get started?
 Which is better, Wix or Squarespace?

 We have tried and tested both website builders for not just ourselves, but our clients as well.
 And we have observed some stark differences between the two website platforms, and how they impact your business goals, especially marketing efforts and user experience.

 This is why we decided to come up with the most comprehensive Wix vs Squarespace help guide.
 You can read our complete Wix review, where we put the platform to test.

-In this article, we will be evaluating both Wix or Squarespace in terms of how easy they are to use, their design, flexibility, SEO capabilities, other features, as well as their pricing.
+In this article, we will be evaluating both Wix or Squarespace in terms of how easy they are to use, their design, flexibility, SEO capabilities, and other features, as well as their pricing.

 Who is this guide for?

 This Wix vs Squarespace review guide is specially focused on online creators, entrepreneurs, artists, and SaaS business owners who are either just starting out or want an easy yet powerful website builder for their business.

 Wix vs Squarespace: Overview

-Wix or Squarespace have much in common: both website builders are beginner-friendly and absolutely easy to use.
+Wix and Squarespace have much in common: both website builders are beginner-friendly and absolutely easy to use.

 So you don’t have to be a tech wizard to create and launch your website when it comes to these two platforms.
 The process of creating a website is pretty simple and straightforward – which means you can literally build a website within minutes.